+44(0) 113 343 2025

 Teaching Commitments: Contemporary Literature; Modern Literature; Representing the Holocaust: Transgression and the Taboo.

-My research focuses on the representation of the Holocaust and other atrocities across a range of media and art forms.
-I recently held an AHRC Leadership Fellowship for a project entitled Virtual Holocaust Memory, which considers the changing shape of Holocaust memory in the digital age.
+My research focuses on the cultural memory of the Holocaust and other atrocities.
+I recently held an AHRC Leadership Fellowship for a project entitled Virtual Holocaust Memory, which considers the changing shape of Holocaust memory in the digital age, and I currently hold an AHRC/EPSRC award for a follow-on project entitled Virtual Holocaust Memoryscapes.

 In my monograph Holocaust Impiety in Literature, Popular Music and Film (2012) I discuss provocative responses to the Holocaust by non-victims, arguing that while such works are often shocking, the value of shock should not be lightly dismissed.
 Drawing on the philosopher Gillian Rose's criticisms of what she terms 'Holocaust piety' and its claim that the only possible response to the Holocaust is a respectful silence, the book considers how irreverent works of fiction play an important role in shaping our contemporary understanding of the Holocaust and also ourselves.

-Other research interests include the 1994 Rwandan genocide, the globalisation of Holocaust memory, and the ways in which difficult pasts are remembered around the world.
+Other research interests include the 1994 Rwandan genocide, the globalisation of Holocaust memory, and the ways that other traumatic histories are remembered around the world.
 I am part of the Transnational Holocaust Memory research cluster, which leads an ongoing collaboration with the South African Holocaust and Genocide Foundation.
 This collaboration has led to a range of knowledge exchange and public engagement activities, including a public event programme at the Johannesburg Holocaust and Genocide Centre entitled Remembering Holocaust and Genocide in the Digital Age.

 I collaborate with a wide range of arts and heritage organisations in my work, from Holocaust museums to Opera North.
-I am a member of the Academic Advisory Board for the National Holocaust Centre and Museum and regularly lead training events for the Holocaust Educational Trust.
+I am a member of the Academic Advisory Board for the National Holocaust Centre and Museum and I have led a number of training events for the Holocaust Educational Trust.
 I frequently write essays and reviews for non-academic publications, including, most recently, the Los Angeles Review of Books, 3:AM Magazine and Coney's Loft.
+I have given interviews about the memory of traumatic histories for Serbian television and radio stations in South Africa and Hong Kong.
+I am also currently producing a film about artistic responses to the 2010 Haitian earthquake.

 I supervise PhD students working on Holocaust testimony in the post-survivor age; 'postmemory' and digital culture; and the representation of empathy in world literature.
 I am always happy to discuss new PhD proposals that connect to my research interests.